github-vet/rangeclosure-findings/README.md

 # rangeloop-findings
 Rangeloop findings in GitHub projects.

+**Currently all findings should be considered preliminary, as we are working to tune the static analysis.
+Stay tuned for more information.**

 ## Where's the Code?!

 This repository is "issue-only".
 It exists to capture the findings of [a static analysis bot](https://github.com/github-vet/vet-bot), which reads Golang repositories found on GitHub and captures examples of the [range loop capture error](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable).